francesNLP/MappingChange/README.md

 <img src="./Notebooks/figures/1803-gazetteer-page.jpg" alt="First page of 1803 Gazetteer" width="400"/>

 *Figure: First page from the 1803 Gazetteer.
 Articles begin mid-page, vary in length, and include embedded headers and footnotes.
 Article names are in uppercase, followed by punctuation (e.g., "." or ";").
 Long articles may span multiple pages; short entries may be only a few words.
-Alternative names appear in parentheses.
+Additional name's place can appear in parentheses.
 Headers are two sets of three uppercase words (e.g., “ABB ABBE”).*

 <img src="./Notebooks/figures/1884-gazetteer-page.jpg" alt="First page of 1884 Gazetteer" width="400"/>